ddnexus/pagy/docs/how-to.md

 ## Use Pagy with a non-rack app

-For non-rack environments that don't respond to the request method, pass the `:request` variable to the paginator with your request[:url_prefix] (i.e. everything that comes before the `?` in the complete url), and your request[:query_params] hash to be merged with the pagy params and form the complete url
+For non-rack environments that don't respond to the request method, pass the `:request` option to the paginator with your request[:url_prefix] (i.e. everything that comes before the `?` in the complete url), and your request[:query_params] hash to be merged with the pagy params and form the complete url

 ```ruby